 - Spray bottle

 To start with, you must establish whether the mould is just on the surface or are also hiding inside walls.
 For the reason that mould sometimes hide in locations that require expert services.
 Consequently, you need to buy test gear and plan for expert mould removal where required.
-In the occasion you are not certain if there is black poisonous moulds in locations you cannot easily reach, it iss strongly recommended hiring expert services to help in eradicating mould.
+In the occasion you are not certain if there are black poisonous moulds in locations you cannot easily reach, it iss strongly recommended hiring expert services to help in eradicating mould.

 However, if the molds are on the surface you may get rid of them by yourself.
 If the surface is dry, do not attempt to clear the mould, because this enhances the chances scattering the spores.
 The best thing to do is spray some water on the surface using the spray bottle so that you can make the surface wet.
 The dampness will cause the moulds to remain in position while cleaning.